9r3i/force-sample/README.md

 }
 ```

-Merge with force section is gonna br like this,
+Merge with force section is gonna be like this,
 ```json
 {
   "force": {